Nova Scotia Highway 104: Trans-Canada Highway section

-From the end of the freeway section at Dagger Woods, the highway runs east for 4 km to Pomquet Forks as a Super 2 and remains as a controlled access highway, although there are several at-grade intersections.
+From the end of the freeway section at Highway 316, the highway runs east for 4 km to Pomquet Forks as a Super 2 and remains as a controlled access highway, although there are several at-grade intersections.
 East of Pomquet Forks, the highway runs east for 3 km to Heatherton as an uncontrolled access highway (formerly Trunk 4) and speed limit reduces 90 km/h.
 Past Heatherton, the highway runs east for 29 km to Auld's Cove and speed limit increased back to 100 km/h.
 At Auld's Cove, the highway becomes an uncontrolled access highway with a posted speed limit of 70 km/h and begins a concurrency with Trunk 4.
 It crosses the Strait of Canso along the 1.4 km Canso Causeway to Port Hastings on Cape Breton Island.
 At Port Hastings, the highway intersects Trunk 4, Trunk 19 and Highway 105 at a roundabout where Highway 105 proceeds east carrying the Trans-Canada Highway designation.

-Cape Breton Island
+Cape Breton Island section

-From the roundabout at Port Hastings, there is an 8 km gap in Highway 104 which is connected by Trunk 4, passing the town of Port Hawkesbury.
+From the roundabout at Port Hastings, there is an 8 km gap in Highway 104, which is connected by Trunk 4, passing the town of Port Hawkesbury.
 The highway reappears at the Exit 43 interchange for Trunk 4 in Melville, just outside of Port Hawkesbury.
 A Highway 104 bypass from Port Hastings to Melville has been proposed in the past.
 Concept designs have shown a new alignment of 4-lane freeway being built around the northwest side of Port Hastings, crossing Highway 105 at a new interchange near an electrical substation.
 The new alignment of Highway 104 would proceed east and then southeast approximately following a power line corridor to the Exit 43 interchange in Melville.

-From Port Hawkesbury, the highway runs east as a controlled access Super 2 for 34 km to its current eastern terminus at an at-grade intersection with Trunk 4 in River Tillard, near St. Peters.
+From Port Hawkesbury, the highway runs east as a controlled-access super-2 for 34 km to its current eastern terminus at an at-grade intersection with Trunk 4 in River Tillard, near St. Peters.
 An extension of Highway 104 from River Tillard to Sydney River has been proposed in the past.
 The Nova Scotia provincial government has designated the entire length of Highway 104 from Fort Lawrence to River Tillard as a "strategic highway" to qualify for federal cost-sharing of maintenance and future upgrades.
 This designation has also been applied to the remaining Trunk 4 corridor in Cape Breton along the south shore of Bras d'Or Lake from St. Peters to Sydney River.
 It is eventually envisioned that the Trans-Canada Highway will follow the entire length of Highway 104 from Amherst to Sydney River as a 4-lane freeway, upgraded from the existing two-lane freeway and uncontrolled access sections of the highway.

 History

-Highway 104 was upgraded in various stages as follows: